phamthi1812/passage-experiments/README.md

 queries until the complete results are obtained.
 In our experimentation, we show that our continuation server passage ensures completeness and responsiveness with a high level of performance.

-## Live Demo
-You can access the live demo of the PASSAGExCommunica at [PASSAGExCommunica-LiveDemo](https://live-demo-4455226726.europe-west2.run.app/)
-The demo uses the Communica smart client to query the PASSAGE SPARQL endpoint.

-[NOTE] We set the timeout for the queries to 5 seconds as the demo is running on WatDiv10M dataset.

 ## Organization the repository